spring-projects/sts4/theia-extensions/theia-bosh/README.md

 ## Developing with the Electron example

-Start watching of the Concourse extension.
+Start watching of the Bosh extension.

-    cd concourse
+    cd bosh
     yarn watch

 Start watching of the electron example.